rubin-hood/rubinhood-blog/_posts/2022-06-10-Disable the Windows Hypervisor.md

 ---
 date: 10.06.2022
 layout: post
-title:
-excerpt:
+title: Disable Nested Virtualization on VMware Workstation with Windows 11
+excerpt: If you encounter the error "VMware Workstation does not support nested virtualization" when starting a virtual machine on Windows 11, the issue often stems from enabled security features like Device Guard, Credential Guard, or the Windows Hypervisor.
-image:
+image: /rubinhood-blog/assets/img/Disable-the-Windows-Hypervisor/001.png
 ---

-# Disable Nested Virtualization on VMware Workstation with Windows 11**

 ![Alternativtext](/rubinhood-blog/assets/img/Disable-the-Windows-Hypervisor/001.png)
 ![Alternativtext](/rubinhood-blog/assets/img/Disable-the-Windows-Hypervisor/002.png)